darklang/docs/docs/contributing/repo-layout.md

     of the standard library, and of course the execution engine
   - `src/LibService` - library with some common functionality for F# services (currently just the backend, soon queues and cron)
+  - `src/Prelude` - Utilities, libraries, common types.
+Used everywhere.
+Includes Tablecloth, a standard library which matches the one we use in OCaml and bucklescript.
+  - `src/Scripts` - some simple command-line programs that use F# libraries
+  - `src/Wasm` - "main" file for client-side analysis/execution-engine
   - `tests/FuzzTests` - code to fuzztest different parts of Dark
+  - `tests/TestUtils` - utilities used in Tests and FuzzTests
   - `tests/Tests` - mostly unit tests for backend and libexecution functionality
   - `tests/testfiles` - unit test definitions for language and standard library
   - `tests/httptestfiles` - tests for the Dark HTTP server and middleware